In 2019, Affiliate marketing was responsible for billions of dollars in sales for vendors.

 ShareASale is an affiliate marketing platform that connects merchants with publishers.
 They’ve been around for almost as long as the internet and specialize in merchants that sell physical goods such as clothing, accessories, and automotive.

 They have a small area for online dating services.

-Because of their specialization in physical goods, their commissions are much lower than you’d see on other platforms.
+Because of its specialization in physical goods, its commissions are much lower than you’d see on other platforms.
 That doesn’t mean it’s not worthwhile, it just means you need to do the research and build your list from day one.